 Sending the Update

 You now need a software that is capable of sending MIDI SysEx messages.
-For Windows MIDI-OX is recommended (find a guide on how to download, install, and configure it here), for macOS SysEX Librarian works well.
+For Windows MIDI SysEx file transfer utility is tested, for macOS SysEX Librarian works well.

-- Connect your device directly to the MIDI interface (without any other devices in between) and turn it on.
+- Connect the device you want to update directly to the MIDI interface (without any other devices in between) and turn it on.

 During the Update